istairbn/xlr-xldeploy-plugin/README.md

   * `destinationServer` - Server to pull package to
   * `destinationUsername` - Override destination username
   * `destinationPassword` - Override destination password
-  * `deploymentPackage` - ID of the package to migrate (starting with `Applications/`)
+  * `deploymentPackage` - ID of the package in the source instance to migrate (starting with `Applications/`)
-  * `autoCreatePath` - If set the task will automatically create the path and application if it doesn't exist in the destination
+  * `autoCreatePath` - If set the task will automatically create a matching path and application on the destination instance if the application doesn't exist in the destination
   * `idempotent` - If True and `deploymentPackage` exists on `destinationServer`, it will be overwritten.
 If false, it will error.

 + Import Package